 Kerrville State Hospital

-Kerrville State Hospital is planning to renovate four existing campus buildings and add 70-maximum security unit beds.
+Kerrville State Hospital is planning to renovate existing campus buildings and add 70-maximum security unit beds.

 Capacity added: 70 new MSU beds

 - Construction starts Summer 2020.

 HHSC and UTHealth Houston are working together to build, design and operate a 240-bed psychiatric hospital in Houston’s Texas Medical Center.
 The hospital will serve patients with short-term commitments.

 San Antonio State Hospital

 HHSC is building a 300-bed hospital to replace the current facility at San Antonio State Hospital and renovating another building to add 40 new beds on campus.